Ohtani hits 33rd, but Haniger’s slam lifts M’s past Angels

 Ohtani leads the majors in homers, and this drive came three days before he’s set to appear in Monday’s All-Star Home Run Derby at Coors Field.

+“We had a nice thing going on then we gave them the momentum back,” Maddon said.

-Shed Long Jr. barely missed a home run and settled for a two-run double off the top of the wall in the fourth inning off Angels’ starter Alex Cobb.
+Shed Long Jr. barely missed a home run and settled for a two-run double off the top of the wall in the fourth inning off Cobb.
 Seattle finally pulled even on France’s two-out RBI single in the seventh off Steve Cishek.

 Aside from the two homers, Gonzales rebounded well from an ugly outing in his last start.
 Gonzales allowed three runs and seven hits in 5 2/3 innings and threw a season-high 103 pitches.